shoestringlab/gadget-ui/README.md

 JavaScript UI and data binding library

+v 6.6.0

+This release adds the Menu control, adds animation options to the Sidebar control, and adds a custom animation delay option to CollapsiblePane and FloatingPane.

 v 6.5.1

 This release adds a Sidebar control, gadgetui.display.Sidebar.
 This control wraps a left-side menu with a div that enables collapsing the menu to the left side of the screen to save space.